animeesh/animeesh/README.md

 ### Hi there 👋
-- 👀 I’m interested in @machine learning
+- 👀 I’m interested in **@machine learning
-- 🌱 I’m currently learning tensorflow micro
+- 🌱 I’m currently learning **tensorflow micro
-- 💞️ I’m looking to collaborate on @github repos
+- 💞️ I’m looking to collaborate on **@github repos & stackoverflow
-- 📫 How to reach me linkedin www.linkedin.com/in/animeshnayak
+- 📫 How to reach me **linkedin www.linkedin.com/in/animeshnayak
 -  ⚡ Fun fact **I am a crazy nerd!!**